 Finding the right education source — whether it is a person, a website, a course or a book — is just one step though.
 "The proof is in the pudding."
 As you learn, see if what you are doing is really of value.
 If it is, then it's up to you to put in the work to make what you learn pay off.
 Danyel saw the value of what he was being taught and liked the strategies being presented to him, as he discusses in a video interview.
 He then capitalized on it, putting in the time and practice to make it work for him.
 Knowing isn't the same as being able to implement — he put in a lot of hours of training and practice (see below) in order to foster this initial profitability.

 Trading the Right Market (for You)

 Danyel had limited time, and several thousand dollars to start trading with.
-The several thousand dollar cap ruled out the stock market, as day trading stocks requires a minimum of $25,000.
-One of the closest thing to trading stocks is trading a stock index futures contract, in this case the S&P 500 E-Minis (ES).
+The several thousand dollar cap ruled out the stock market, as day trading stocks require a minimum of $25,000.
+One of the closest thing to trading stocks is trading a stock index futures contract, in this case, the S&P 500 E-Minis (ES).